 Manas Maozigendri Ecotourism Society at the fringes of the Manas National Park is an interesting place.
 It is the place where we came to know how the poachers have become protectors.
 There must be other examples like this also, because the world is a beautiful place.
-But Manas Maozigendri Ecotourism society remains special because this is the first time I actually witnessed such a change in the life of the
+But Manas Maozigendri Ecotourism society remains special because this is the first time I actually witnessed such a change in people and their lives.

 “He had been poaching for 25 years in his heydays.
 But now he is the protector of the jungles and wildlife”.

 Said one pointing to one of the older and experienced men from the group.

 He is protecting the wildlife.
 These are his heydays, was my prompt thought.
 With tourism gaining momentum all over in the materialistic world, conservation of natural biodiversity is a challenge these days.
 In such a situation, if the local community takes up the task of protecting and preserving the forest which they once destroyed, it is truly commendable.
 And that is the story of Manas Maozigendri Ecotourism Society (MMES).

 What is the story behind Manas Maozigendri Ecotourism Society?